When Jesus had risen, early on the first day of the week,

 He said to them, “Go into the whole world

 and proclaim the Gospel to every creature.”
 (Mk 16:9-15)

 There is a real problem in which we all share.
 That problem is called our humanity.
 It is weak, tainted, flawed, prone to doubt.

 We probably see it best when we reflect upon the resurrection accounts in the Gospels.

 After all, those accounts all center around eyewitnesses to the Lord’s rising from the dead.
 And, in the vast majority of the cases, those eyewitnesses, when they shared their good news, were not believed.

 We are coming to the end of the Octave of Easter.
 Each day this week we have celebrated the Easter event over and over again.
 Now, we are called to remember our responsibilities.
-As I see it, our responsibilities are two-fold: To believe and to proclaim our belief.
+As I see it, they number thusly:

 FAITH ACTION: Reflect upon your family and friends.
 Is there someone you know who is weak in his or her faith?
 Take some time today to encourage that person.
 No nagging allowed.
 Just encouragement!